 Over the years, contact with C and V dwindled.
 People get busy with life.
 I understood that, but it was still difficult to lose something that brought me so much joy.
 If I wanted photos, I had to send a request through the agency.
 I would send cards and gifts intermittently, and I would wonder if Matthew knew who I was or how much I loved him.
 While my life was moving forward, not a day passed when I didn’t think of him.

 At 19, I became pregnant with a daughter.
 I gave my all when it came to parenting her because I knew what a privilege it was.
-I felt the need to prove to myself and to the world that I was capable of being a great mom.
+I felt the need to prove to myself and the world that I was capable of being a great mom.
 I got married, and my life began to move very quickly.

-A few years afterwards, I had an amazing opportunity.
+A few years afterward, I had an amazing opportunity.
 A new counselor at my adoption agency asked if I would speak to a group of hopeful adoptive parents.
 As a part of their adoption education classes, they were able to meet a birth mother.
-This would give them the opportunity to hear an adoption story from a birth mom’s point of view, dispel common misconceptions, and ask questions.
+This would allow them to hear an adoption story from a birth mom’s point of view, dispel common misconceptions, and ask questions.
 I was terrified.
 The first time I spoke to a group, I was shaking.
 I’m sure they could tell that I was nervous, but they were pretty kind and didn’t ask too many questions.
 I had the opportunity to speak to groups several more times.
 Each time, I became more confident, and sharing my story became a bit easier.
 I was eventually invited to speak at an adoption banquet which felt like a grand achievement in my life.
 I found that each time I spoke, each time I shared, I became stronger.
 Not only was I educating others by doing this, but I was also taking an important step towards my healing.

 One day, the agency contacted me to let me know that V (Matthew’s adoptive mom) wanted to see me.
-I hadn’t seen or heard from her in a long time, so I was excited for the opportunity.
+I hadn’t seen or heard from her in a long time, so I was excited about the opportunity.
 When we locked eyes, it was like being reunited with an old friend.
 We embraced each other and cried.
 She gave me updates on Matthew, and she sat in with a group as I shared my story that day.
 It was such a special and heartwarming experience.
 She told me that she didn’t think Matthew was ready to meet me yet.
 Her husband, C, wasn’t ready for that reunion to take place either.
 However, she was hopeful for us to connect in the future.
 V and I decided to stay in contact via social media.

 Months later, I faced a difficult truth.
 V had been diagnosed with breast cancer.
 It’s one of the main reasons she had wanted to meet with me.
 She and I were in touch fairly often.
 We shared photos of our families and kept each other updated on our life’s major events.
-A year or so later, the cancer won.
+A year or so later, cancer won.
 I got the phone call that V had gone on to a better place.
 My heart sunk.
 This woman that I had such a bond with was gone.
-The son whom I blessed with an amazing family had lost his mom.
+The son whom I was blessed with an amazing family had lost his mom.
 I wanted so badly to reach out to him and to wrap my arms around him, but I knew that it wasn’t me that he needed at the time.
 I did not attend the funeral, but I lit some candles at home and remembered her with love and with prayer.
 I sobbed.
 I felt my only connection to Matthew, my only chance to know him, was lost forever.

 In addition to being a birth mother, I am now the proud mama of three amazing children.
 They are intelligent and kind children, and they continually make me proud.
 I have always believed that God has blessed me because I blessed another family.
 I have a husband who loves and respects me.
 My soul is happy and peaceful.
 I have a degree in social work and a heart for helping others.
 I have a passion for educating others on adoption: the benefits as well as the hardships.
 I advocate for honesty and openness in adoption.
 I strongly support counseling for birth mothers before, during, and after the adoption takes place.
 I long to give others the help and the hope that I so desperately needed.
 When we encounter difficult situations in our lives, we have the opportunity to come out of the darkness and shine a light for others.
-I feel blessed that I am able to do that.
+I feel blessed that I can do that.

 As hard as I fought the adoption when it occurred, I know as an adult that it was probably the best decision for both of us.
 I had a lot of growing up to do.
-While I had all the love I could possibly give him, there was still so much about the world and about myself that I still needed to learn.
+While I had all the love I could give him, there was still so much about the world and myself that I still needed to learn.
 I know that by placing him with his parents, I helped their dreams of becoming a mom and dad come true.
 Matthew was blessed with so many opportunities that I never could have given him.
 He grew up in a happy and stable home.
 He attended a private school.
 He was involved in sports.
 He traveled often.
 He pursued hobbies that he enjoyed.
 His life is all that I could have hoped for.

 Matthew is now 21 and currently attending college.
 We still haven’t reunited, but I feel that the time to reach out is near.
 If I can build the courage to send him a letter, I hope the agency can deliver it for me.
 I’m not sure what (if anything) he knows about me, but I have been his biggest cheerleader from behind the scenes.
 I still think of him daily.
-His siblings know about him and about the story of his adoption.
+His siblings know about him and the story of his adoption.
 They look forward to meeting him one day as well.
 His birthday week is tough for me, even now.
 I listen to songs that remind me of him.
 I allow myself to cry.
 I remember how much I love him and how much it hurts, and then I remember how amazing his life has been, and I smile—because I was able to give him that life.
 When and if we reunite, I don’t ever expect to be a “mom” to him.
 He already had the best mom he could hope for.
 I just want him to know that he is loved.
 He has ALWAYS been loved.
 And wanted.
 If he has any questions, I hope to answer them.
 If he wants to learn about his roots, I will be more than happy to share what I know.
 I sometimes worry that he will resent me or that he won’t understand why I had to do what I did, but I also have faith that everything will work out as it should.
 I know we have an advocate in Heaven.

 Placing a child for adoption isn’t easy.
 It requires strength and courage that few can fully understand.
 It involves loving a child so much that you are willing to put his needs above your own.
 Facing this reality as a teenager can be even more difficult.
 In the midst of normal teen angst and emotions, I faced a life-changing decision.
 It was single-handedly the hardest thing I have ever done.
 As much of a negative impact as it had on me at first, it also had so many positive effects in the long run.
 I can see blessings abounding in all areas of my life and of Matthew’s.